davepinch/pinchy.cc/content/topics/geography/neighborhood/neighborhood.md

 ---
 title: "neighborhood"
-related:
+see also:
   - city
   - downtown
 tags:
+  - type of populated place
   - geography
 ---